Mystonex/little-helper-dev/README.md

 ## Support

-For any issues or inquiries, contact the nex ッ.
+For any issues or inquiries, contact nex ッ.

 ----
 ----